First Time Volunteering Abroad for Students, Solo travellers, Seniors and More

-While some may think of volunteering abroad as a ‘young travelers experience,’ we’ve seen an increasing number of senior travelers choosing to volunteer with IVHQ each year.
+While some may think of volunteering abroad as a ‘young travellers experience,’ we’ve seen an increasing number of senior travellers choosing to volunteer with IVHQ each year.
 In fact, around one in five of our volunteers are over the age of 30.

 Whether you’re a mature traveler embarking on a career break or a senior seeking meaningful retiree volunteer opportunities, volunteering abroad as a senior provides the perfect opportunity to experience a new country while supporting volunteer projects in communities that value your support.

 Top tip for first time senior volunteers: As a senior volunteer, you’ll bring a unique and valuable dynamic to your fellow volunteers and local community.
 We find that seniors bring a mix of life experience, skills and patience, and younger volunteers always appreciate the opportunity to engage with and learn from volunteers of another generation.
 So, even if you are the only senior on your program, take advantage of your value-add and be sure to mingle with volunteers of all ages!